benalexkeen/C3PyO/README.md

 C3PyO is a python wrapper for the data visualisation library C3.js It will provide a framework for including dynamic graphs in your python web projects.

+There is an example of usage in a flask application in the examples directory.

 | Description | Python wrapper for the C3.js graph library                       |
 |-------------|------------------------------------------------------------------|
 | Docs        | [Click Here for Docs](https://benalexkeen.github.io/C3PyO/docs/) |